-- Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions. - Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance. - Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
+Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.

+Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.

+Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
 Each instructor will have additional information about attendance on his/her course information sheet.

-Student Learning Outcomes (SLO):
+Student Learning Outcomes:

-Students who have completed this course will be expected to:
+Students who have completed this course will:

-- 1. Explain the origin and development of constitutional democracy in the United States. - 2.
-Demonstrate knowledge of our federal system. - 3.
-Describe separation of powers and checks and balances in both theory and practice. - 4.
-Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government. - 5.
-Evaluate the role of public opinion, interest groups, and political parties. - 6.
-Analyze the election process. - 7.
+- 1. Explain the origin and development of the Texas Constitution. - 2.
+Demonstrate and understanding of state and local political systems and their relationship with the federal government. - 3.
+Describe separation of powers and checks and balances in both theory and practice in Texas - 4.
+Demonstrate knowledge of the legislative, executive, and judicial branches of Texas Government. - 5.
+Evaluate the role of public opinion, interest groups, and political parties in Texas. - 6.
+Analyze the state and local election process. - 7.
 Describe the rights and responsibilities of citizens. - 8.
-Analyze issues and policies in U.S. Politics.
+Analyze issues, policies, and political culture of Texas.